 Drawing on the insights provided by 5,000 older people, the Commissioner for Senior Victorians has published this Report with the 8 key attributes to ageing well.

 Keeping fit, healthy and active doesn’t mean hours on the treadmill, bending over backwards or dripping sweat on a stationary bike.
 Check out ways to get active on the Social Support Hub

-The best things in life are free - including the Victorian Seniors cards.
-There are no application fees or hidden charges - so apply online now!
+The best things in life are free!
+There are no application fees or hidden charges for the Victorian Seniors cards.

 Online resources from past seniors participation projects for community organisations

 Subscribe to the Seniors Card e-newsletter for news and offers.